Land Manager: Oglethorpe County Parks and Recreation

-Shaking Rock is a small state park in the middle of the small town of Lexington, Georgia and about 45 minutes out of Athens.
-This area is named for a huge rock that can be shaken by the force of your hand.
+Shaking Rock is a small park in the middle of the small town of Lexington, Georgia and about 25 minutes out of Athens.
+This area is named for a huge rock that, before recent weathering and earthquakes, could be shaken by the force of your hand.
 A quick survey of the bouldering area will seem very much similar to Boat Rock, in Atlanta.
-Large, egg-shaped granite boulders, some stacked on top of each other.
-It’s not nearly as big as most bouldering areas, and most of the rocks are considerably small, however, there is some quality stuff.
+The park features large, egg-shaped granite boulders, some stacked on top of each other.

 What to Expect